gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp/stroom-configuration.md

 {{% /note %}}

-## AWS load balancer authentication
+## AWS Load Balancer Authentication

 These apply when an AWS Application Load Balancer in front of Stroom performs the authentication and passes the result on in an `x-amzn-oidc-data` header.